PhotoNecf/PhotoNecf/README.md

 ## Updates!!
 - 【2022-12-22】: We supplement the experimental results for evaluating the security of spatial splitting.
 We also supplement the results of our released model on a supplementary test dataset (1,276 RAW photos from 15 Android smartphone cameras) and a public JPEG-based dataset (34,427 JPEG photos from 35 devices), both with good performance.
 We will release our Android dataset after acceptance of the paper.
+- 【2023-02-09】: The paper was accepted by WWW 2023!
+We release the benchmark test set, network training codes and cryptographic codes.
+We integrate the 'supplementary experimental results' to the final paper (Appendix A & B) which will appear in *Proceedings* of WWW'23.

 ## Introduction
 Source camera identification of web photos aims to establish a reliable linkage from the captured images to their source cameras, and has a broad range of applications, such as image copyright protection, user authentication, investigated evidence verification, etc.